soskek/elmo-chainer/README.md

 This implementation can load and run model dumps, options and vocabularies as well as the original implementations by pytorch and tensorflow.

-This repository is ported from [tensorflow](https://github.com/allenai/bilm-tf) and [pytorch in AllenNLP](https://github.com/allenai/allennlp/blob/master/tutorials/how_to/elmo.md).
+This repository is ported from [tensorflow bilm-tf](https://github.com/allenai/bilm-tf) and [pytorch in AllenNLP](https://github.com/allenai/allennlp/blob/master/tutorials/how_to/elmo.md).
 In summary, this refers to preprocessing and interfaces in tensorflow one and networks and functions in pytorch one for simplicity.

 ## Install